powerhousepro69/videoinfox/readme.md

 ###  v5.4.02 Add: Notification to Home Screen under Help:  mpv save

-        when mpv is set as video player and mpv option  --save-position-on-quit  is active.
+        Displayed when mpv is set as video player and option  --save-position-on-quit  is active.

         Change: ~/.config/videoinfox/tmp directory is only cleared on exit.